Oral Selinexor as an Anti-cancer Agent

-In DLBCL, the Selinexor Against Diffuse Aggressive Lymphoma, or SADAL study, a two-arm, open-label Phase 2b clinical trial, continues to enroll patients that have relapsed and/or refractory DLBCL, either de novo or transformed from a more indolent NHL such as follicular lymphoma, after two to five lines of therapy with at least 14 weeks since the last systemic anti-DLBCL therapy.
+In DLBCL, the Selinexor Against Diffuse Aggressive Lymphoma, or SADAL study, an open-label Phase 2b clinical trial, continues to enroll patients that have relapsed and/or refractory DLBCL, either de novo or transformed from a more indolent NHL such as follicular lymphoma, after two to five lines of therapy with at least 14 weeks since the last systemic anti-DLBCL therapy.

 We intend to initiate a pivotal randomized Phase 3 study, known as the BOSTON (Bortezomib, Selinexor and dexamethasone) study in early 2017 which will evaluate selinexor in combination with bortezomib (Velcade®) and low-dose dexamethasone (SVd) compared to bortezomib and low-dose dexamethasone (Vd) in patients with multiple myeloma who have had one to three prior lines of therapy.

 In addition, selinexor is being investigated in four Phase 2 clinical trials in solid tumors: the SIGN study in gynecological malignancies, the KING study in glioblastoma, and the STARRS study in head & neck squamous cell carcinoma.